Summary: Physics (page 4)

 What is the place?

-The main movement is that which occurs according to place: transport.
+The primary form of movement is that which occurs in relation to place — locomotion.

 There are six directions: up, down, left, right, front, back.

-It is here that Aristotle sets out his famous theory of the natural place, according to which every body has a place in which it naturally stands:
+Here, Aristotle presents his famous theory of the natural place, according to which every body has a place where it naturally belongs:

 If nothing stands in the way, each moves towards its own place, one above, the other below 1.

-What does place consist of?
-A body mass?
-That is impossible, otherwise two bodies would be in the same place
+What is place made of?
+A mass of body?
+That is impossible, for then two bodies would be in the same place

 .
 The paradox of place is that it cannot belong to corporeal things or incorporeal things, it has indeed a magnitude but no body